GM07/InformedXYZ/README.md

 # InformedXYZ

+Application to learn new topics.
+When given a topic, it will search and find youtube videos, posts on twitter, articles on that topic using different APIs.

+## Client
+Client side of the application written in typescript.

+### Technologies used
+- Angular (with PrimeNg)
+- Bootstrap

+### Get started
+- Go to the client folder
+- Make sure the angular cli is installed and all dependencies are installed (install from package.json)
+- Run ```ng serve```

 ## Server
-Server side for an application to learn new subjects.
-When given a subject, it will search and find youtube videos, posts on twitter, articles on that subject. </br></br>
+Server side of the application written in python.

 ### Technologies used
 - Flask